JENGJACK/OpenGL-2D---Kuala-Lumpur-Scenary/README.md

 - esc = to exit the whole program

 Mouse interaction :
-- left click is to stop all the movement (Clouds in daytime and cars moving)
+- left click is to stop all the movement (Clouds in daytime and cars moving in daytime & nighttime)

 Special Key interaction :
 - F5 - to make it window size or full screen